yegor256/blog/_drafts/_refactoring.md

 which is an aggregator of Checkstyle, PMD, and FindBugs.
-Those guys are strong by themselves, but Qulice makes them [even stronger]({% pst 2014/aug/2014-08-13-strict-code-quality-control %}), adding a few dozen custom made checks.
+Those guys are strong by themselves, but Qulice makes them [even stronger]({% pst 2014/aug/2014-08-13-strict-code-quality-control %}), adding a few dozen custom-made checks.

 The principle I use for static analysis is 0/100.
 This means that either the entire code base is clean and there are no Qulice complaints, or it's dirty.
 There is nothing in the middle.
-This is not a very typical way of lookiing at static analysis.
+This is not a very typical way of looking at static analysis.
 Most programmers are using those tools just to collect "opinions" about their code.
 I'm using them as guides for refactoring.

-Check this video, it demonstrates the amount of complaints Qulice gives for `spring-boot-project/spring-boot` sub-module in Spring Boot (the video has no end, since I lost my patience in waiting):
+Check out this video, which demonstrates the amount of complaints Qulice gives for the `spring-boot-project/spring-boot` sub-module in Spring Boot (the video has no end, since I lost my patience in waiting):

 ... video ...